-In Bay region, the food security situation has significantly improved primarily due to an exceptionally good Deyr cereal production (212% of PWA and 207% of the 5-year average), as well as cash crop production.
-Grazing and browsing conditions have improved following above average Deyr '09/10 rains, while all livestock species are in good body conditions, calving and kidding rates are normal and milk production has increased.
-Herds of all livestock species (camel, cattle, sheep/goats) are also recovering, yet below baseline levels, but projected to increase further by June '10.
+In Bay region, the food security situation has significantly improved primarily due to an exceptionally good Deyr cereal and cash crop production (212% of PWA and 207% of the 5-year average) following above average Deyr '09/10 rains.
+Grazing and browsing conditions are also average, while all livestock species are in good body conditions leading to normal calving and kidding rates and increased milk production.
+Herds of all livestock species (camel, cattle, shoats) are also recovering yet are below baseline levels but projected to increase further by June '10.